-Maintain clear and consistent policies.
+Maintain clear and consistent policies regarding FMLA regulations.
 This will ensure that everyone in your company understands their rights and responsibilities.
 Publish the policies in your personnel handbook, and review them on a regular basis.
 Share information with your staff about the availability of FMLA should they need it, and the steps to request leave.

 There is always a need for flexibility.
 With FMLA, it’s advisable to follow the letter of the law, including enforcing the notification requirements.
 Employees should use accrued paid time off before FMLA leave kicks in, obtain certain types of documentation to support the leave, request that appointments be scheduled outside of work hours when possible.
 You should also prohibit employment at another job while on FMLA leave.

 Managers are in the best position to recognize the signs of FMLA abuse.
 They can help identify when an employee may need FMLA leave, or can spot instances of FMLA abuse.
 Provide training that gives them the basics of the law to empower your managers.
 Include qualifying reasons for leave and your internal policies.

 Employers may ask questions about the nature of the leave to determine if a qualifying reason exists.
 When an employee calls in sick, train your managers to ask specific questions to better understand the severity of the leave.
 What part of the job can’t be performed?
 Will the employee see a doctor?
 Has the employee been absent because of this condition before?
 When does the employee expect to return to work?
 And ensure that they document their communications with employees on leave.
 Provide clear steps for them to take if managers spot possible FMLA abuses.
 These steps should include documentation and reporting to HR.

 As with many things in HR, FMLA documents are imperative when it comes to leave.
 To begin with, ask employees to submit a written request for the leave.
 The employer can’t deny a request for FMLA leave.
 It’s best practice to have the written request indicating the beginning of the leave.